-Without the provision of additional infrastructure, the development of this sector may place demands on the following infrastructure:
+- 9.3.1 The development of this precinct may place demands on the following infrastructure:

-- .1 Roads external to the DCP area and the sector;
+- .1 Roads external to the DCP area and accessing to the precinct;

-- .2 Water Supply infrastructure;
+- .2 Water supply infrastructure;

-- .3 Sewerage infrastructure;
+- .3 Sewerage infrastructure:

 - .4 Stormwater:

-- .5 Parks;
+- .5 Parks:

-- .6 Community Facilities;
+- .6 Community facilities;

-- .7 Electricity and Gas Supply;
+- .7 Electricity and gas supply;

-- .8 Communications Systems, and
+- .8 Communications systems; and

-- .9 State Government Infrastructure.
+- .9 State Government infrastructure.

-The infrastructure described in Clause 9.1, together with the obligations of the principal developer under the MHIA, is required to mitigate the adverse affects on such infrastructure.
+- 9.3.2 The infrastructure described in clauses 9.1 and 9.2, together with the obligations of the principal developer under the MHIA, is required to mitigate the adverse affects on such infrastructure.